-On the basis of the Act of 84, one regulation is still in force:
+On the basis of the Act on Ionizing Radiation Protection and the Safe Use of Nuclear Energy, issued in 1984, one regulation is still in force:

-◆ Regulation on mode of collecting, accounting, processing, storing, final disposal and release of radioactive waste into the environment (Off.
+♦ Regulation on mode of collecting, accounting, processing, storing, final disposal and release of radioactive waste into the environment (Off.
 Gaz.
 SFRY No. 40/86), Regulation Z-3.
 New regulation is in preparation.